Sourceless/autover/README.md

 supplemental - meaning if you every switch away from `avtover`, there won't be a trail of shame throughout your commit history.

+## Assumptions
+`avtover` is designed to work with the following assumptions in mind:
+* You want to increment your revision count when a branch is merged
+* You create a merge commit when you merge a branch (e.g. merging a PR)

 ## Usage
 ### Getting the current version